 - Allow it to cool slightly.
 Remove the pot from the heat and allow it to cool in the saucepan for 5 minutes.
 It will continue to thicken as it cools, however it won’t be completely set for another 24-48 hours in the fridge.

-- Add to jam to jar and store it.
+- Add jam to jars and store it.
 Transfer the blueberry jam to clean and sanitized jars but do not cover them yet.
-Continue to allow them to cool to room temperature before sealing them.
-Store this homemade blueberry jam recipe in the fridge and enjoy!
+Continue to allow them to cool to room temperature before sealing and storing them in the refridgerator.

 Jam Making Tips

-- Double or triple the batch for more jam.
-This recipe makes a small batch jam which I like to divide into small jelly jars or a half-pint jar.
-A larger pint jar, will take longer to set.
+- Scale it up.
+Double or triple the recipe to make a larger batch.
+I like to store small portions in jelly jars or half-pint jars, as larger pint jars can take longer to set.

 - Prevent burning.
 When cooking, make sure you stir the mixture continuously to avoid the sugars burning on the bottom.

-- Avoid bacteria.
-Wash and sterilize the jars and lids to avoid any outside bacteria contaminating your preserves.
+- Sterilize everything: Wash and sterilize jars and lids thoroughly to prevent bacteria from contaminating the jam.

 Ways to Use Blueberry Jam

-- Breakfast: We love to add this easy blueberry jam recipe to oatmeal bowls and yogurt bowls.
+- Breakfast: We love to add this easy blueberry jam recipe to oatmeal bowls.

-- Toast: Of course, this is a preserve that is perfect spread over a piece of toast, French bread rolls or homemade biscuits.
+- Toast: This jam is perfect spread over a piece of toast or homemade biscuits.

-- Dessert: Try it spooned over cheesecake bars or homemade vanilla ice cream for a sweet summer treat!
+- Dessert: Try it spooned over cheesecake bars or homemade vanilla ice cream.

 Storing